LYLTQ Investors Have Opportunity to Lead Loyalty Ventures Inc. Securities Fraud Lawsuit

 Shareholders with losses of $1,000,000 or more are encouraged to contact the firm.

-LOS ANGELES, June 22, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Loyalty Ventures Inc. ("Loyalty Ventures" or the "Company") (OTC: LYLTQ).
+BENSALEM, Pa., June 23, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Loyalty Ventures Inc. ("Loyalty Ventures" or the "Company") (OTC: LYLTQ).

 Class Period: November 8, 2021 – June 7, 2022